indigo423/blog.no42.org/content/article/hipster-vs-microsoft/index.md

 ## Software vs. Services

-Decide to use and operate software under an [OSI](https://opensource.org) open source license is one thing, using a service operated by people is another thing.
+Decide to use and operate software under an [OSI](https://opensource.org) open-source license is one thing, using a service operated by people is another thing.
 I haven't found people who operate services for you at 0 cost.
 You have to pay them, with your data or with your money.
 There is no free and open service definition which guarantees you the service is operated for you free - always and forever - even when peoples mind change.
-There is no similar thing for a service guarantee like what we have with open source code licenses.
+There is no similar thing for a service guarantee like what we have with open-source code licenses.

-If you really want to own as much as possible, then you have to do it the hard way and run your infrastructure by yourself with software which uses an OSI open source license and is governed and owned by a public non-profit association, e.g. [Linux Foundation](https://www.linuxfoundation.org) or [Cloud Native Foundation](https://www.cncf.io).
+If you really want to own as much as possible, then you have to do it the hard way and run your infrastructure by yourself with software which uses an OSI open-source license and is governed and owned by a public non-profit association, e.g. [Linux Foundation](https://www.linuxfoundation.org) or [Cloud Native Foundation](https://www.cncf.io).